IBM-Cloud/docs/local/index.md

 </dd>
 </dl>

-Your apps are deployed inside virtual containers that run on Cloud Foundry virtual servers.
+Your apps are deployed inside virtual containers that run on Cloud Foundry virtual machines.
 All Cloud Foundry components, such as cloud controllers, health managers, routers, and droplet execution agents (DEAs) are deployed when {{site.data.keyword.Bluemix_notm}} is set up.
 The various {{site.data.keyword.Bluemix_notm}} management components are also included in the {{site.data.keyword.Bluemix_notm}} deployment.

 DataPower appliances provide access to {{site.data.keyword.Bluemix_notm}} application domains.
 These appliances connect to the network that is accessible  from your intranet.
 Your users who are deploying apps and services get access from the network that is accessible from your intranet.
 You must provide seven IP addresses that have outbound internet access.
 DataPower appliances route from these customer IP addresses to the isolated {{site.data.keyword.Bluemix_notm}} deployment.
 For information about the network specifications and infrastructure requirements, see [{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements](../local/index.html#localinfra).

 ### Relay
 {: #localrelay}

 Relay is a delivery capability that is included with {{site.data.keyword.Bluemix_notm}} Local.
 Relay enables IBM to automatically and consistently deliver the latest updates to all local deployments, so that you always have an up-to-date and secure system.
-Relay achieves secure connectivity through an open, outbound SSL, VPN tunnel that originates from the inception virtual server on-premises by using certificates that are specific to each {{site.data.keyword.Bluemix_notm}} Local instance.
-All initial {{site.data.keyword.Bluemix_notm}} releases are available in the inception virtual server, which also acts as an automation agent machine for deployments and updates.
-The SSL connection originates from the inception virtual server.
+Relay achieves secure connectivity through an open, outbound SSL, VPN tunnel that originates from the inception virtual machine on-premises by using certificates that are specific to each {{site.data.keyword.Bluemix_notm}} Local instance.
+All initial {{site.data.keyword.Bluemix_notm}} releases are available in the inception virtual machine, which also acts as an automation agent machine for deployments and updates.
+The SSL connection originates from the inception virtual machine.
 After a secure connection is established back to the {{site.data.keyword.Bluemix_notm}} automation server, IBM checks for the currency and consistency of {{site.data.keyword.Bluemix_notm}} releases, and begins deploying updates.

 The traffic on this tunnel is automated activity for serving and maintaining the platform, compute resources, and services for your instance.
 The traffic includes the monitoring capability that is used by IBM operations to complete problem determination for your local instance.
 The outbound web port 443 is used for this connection.
 IBM uses the Relay capability to deliver platform updates through a consistent testing and validation.
 This process ensures that all deployments that are pushed to your local environments are stable and secure.